Function build_call

 Expand description

-Returns a new CallBuilder to build up the parameters to a cross-contract call.
+Returns a new CallBuilder to build up the parameters to a cross-contract call that uses the “default” ABI for calls for the ink! project.

 §Example